vectorgrp/XCPlite/docs/xcplib_cfg.md

 - Maximum throughput capacity

 **Memory Calculation**: Each queue entry requires `MAX_ENTRY_SIZE` bytes plus alignment overhead.
 The effective queue size is `buffer_size - MAX_ENTRY_SIZE`.

-### Platform Requirements

-The 64-bit queue implementation requires:

-- 64-bit POSIX platform (Linux or macOS)
-- Support for atomic operations
-- C11 or later for `stdatomic.h`

-On 32-bit platforms or Windows, the system automatically falls back to the 32-bit queue implementation (`xcpQueue32.c`).

-### Performance Recommendations

-1. **For High Throughput**: Use `QUEUE_MUTEX` if worst-case producer latency is acceptable
-2. **For Low Latency**: Use `QUEUE_SEQ_LOCK` but expect higher CPU usage due to spinning
-3. **For Balanced Performance**: Use `QUEUE_NO_LOCK` (default) for most applications
-4. **Buffer Sizing**: Allocate sufficient buffer size to handle peak data rates with some headroom
-5. **Testing**: Always benchmark different configurations with your specific workload patterns